browserengineering/book/book/visual-effects.md

 ::: {.further}
 CSS has a concept that is similar in many ways to Skia's nexted canvases, called a *stacking context*.
-If an element *induces a stacking context*, it means that that element and its descendants (up to any descendant that itself induces a stacking context) paint together into one contiguous group.
+If an element *induces a stacking context*, it means that that element and its descendants (up to any descendants that themselves induce a stacking contexts) paint together into one contiguous group.
 That means a browser can paint each stacking context into its own canvas, and composite & blend those canvses together in a hierarchical manner (hierarchical in the same way we've been using `saveLayer` and `restore` in this capter) in order to generate pixels on the screen.

-The `mix-blend-mode` CSS property's [definition][mix-blend-mode-def] actually says that the blending should occur "the stacking context that contains the element".
-Now that you've seen how saving and resoring canvases work, you can see why it is defined this way.
-This also explains why I had to put an explicit white background on the `<html>` element, because that element always induces a [stacking context][stacking-context].
+The `mix-blend-mode` CSS property's [definition][mix-blend-mode-def] actually says that the blending should occur with "the stacking context that contains the element".
+Now that you know how saving and resoring canvases work, you can see why it is defined this way.
+This also explains why I had to put an explicit white background on the `<html>` element, because that element always induces a [stacking context][stacking-context] in a real browser.

 Most stacking contexts on the web don't actually have any non-normal blend modes or other complex visual effects.
 In those cases, these stacking contexts don't